 Angie Lucas is the former managing editor of Simple Scrapbooks magazine, where she edited my book,Real.Life.Scrapbooking., back in the day.
 She’s now the Editorial Director at BigPictureClasses.com, a mom of a 2-year-old, and a lifelong word nerd.

-Rebecca Cooper is a 36-year-old wife and mother of four who lives with her family in sunny Arizona.
+Rebecca Cooper is a 38-year-old wife and mother of four from Alberta, Canada.
 As a photographer, crafter, author, and blogger, she finds joy and fulfillment in celebrating everyday moments.
 She loves to read and eat chocolate, and is a firm believer in afternoon naps.
 Rebecca shares her family’s adventures, photo tips, simple craft projects + more right here at Simple as That.